ACBlainey/Concord/10_MVP_&_Modules/README.md

 A proposed decision-making system using three independent decision-makers to reduce individual bias and single-point failure, with majority decisions, explicit abstention, dissent preservation, escalation and review.

+Blaineys's Law - The Ethical Kernel.

+The ethical minima proposed for providing stability to a civilization.